bartacruz/scenery-malvinas/Materials/README.md

-## Materials definition file for the southestmost part of South America (Argentina and Chile)
+## Materials definition file for the southernmost part of South America (Argentina and Chile)

 Copy argentina_south.html to `[FG_ROOT]Materials/regions/` .
 FG_ROOT is the location of your base FlightGear package.